 After the outcrops on Wilburn ridge, we reached the junction with the previously mentioned AT Spur Trail from the overnight backpackers lot.
 We continued on the AT northbound as the trail begin to drop off Wilburn Ridge at about a -6.7% grade over the next 1.4 miles.

 About half mile from the junction, the trail crosses the Quebec Branch over a wooden bridge and exits Grayson Highlands State Park through a fence gate.
-The moisture here lead us to find plenty of mushrooms and Rhododendron.
+The moisture here lead us to find plenty of mushrooms and Mountain Laurels.

 The trail then follows the fenced parameter of the state park with several muddy spots.